 - Height/Weight: 5’9″, 199 pounds

-Jahmyr Gibbs Scouting Report
+Gibbs’ Scouting Report

 Gibbs is an extremely instinctive runner.
 More than that, he displays situational awareness and discipline.
 He rarely dances around behind the line of scrimmage in short-yardage situations.
 And on outside-zone runs, he has the instincts to flatten his angle to pass incoming A- and B-gap defenders, then surge upfield when he’s clear.

-He consistently leads runs with a split-step to prepare for potential moves, has excellent timing with his lateral cuts, and is patient in deconstructing angles.
+He consistently leads runs with a split step to prepare for potential moves, has excellent timing with his lateral cuts, and is patient in deconstructing angles.

-At 5’9″, 199 pounds, Gibbs isn’t an overly imposing back, but he does at least bring measurable physicality to the fold.
+At 5’9″, and 199 pounds, Gibbs isn’t an overly imposing back, but he does at least bring measurable physicality to the fold.
 The Alabama RB has shown he can utilize stiff arms to push down imbalanced defenders and extend plays.
 He consistently fights to stay on his feet with active footwork and is willing to lower his shoulder and finish forward on runs.
-On occasion, Gibbs has also shown he can bounce off contact and absorb blows with his hips and torso.
+Occasionally, Gibbs has also shown he can bounce off contact and absorb blows with his hips and torso.

 Much of Gibb’s appeal rests in his multi-phase ability.
 The Alabama RB has high-level ability as a pass-catching RB.
 As young as he is, he already shows impressive nuance, as he can manipulate defender leverage when running routes.
 He can press outside and then cut back in, and his short-area agility is an asset at stems.